 There’s no fleeting romantic interlude in this drama but it is filled with family love and lessons about choosing the right decisions in your lives.

 I will definitely pick “Punch” as the best 2015 KDrama story-wise for its remarkable writing and heartfelt character portrayals.
 If you want a dose of serious themed dramas, this one is for you.
-The thrill and the pace will surely shoot up your mind and will make you crave for some more. -jediprincess
+The thrill and the pace will surely blow your mind away and will make you crave for some more. -jediprincess